FCC fines networks for wrongly using emergency alert system

 FCC rules prohibit the use of the signal for any purpose other than an actual emergency.
 The idea is to prevent confusion, the agency said Friday.

 Kimmel used the signal three times as part of a skit on his show on Oct.
 3, 2018.
-ABC has signed a consent decree agreeing to pay the fine and promising not to improperly use the emergency tones again.
+ABC has signed a consent decree agreeing to pay the fine and promising not to improperly use the emergency tones again, the FCC announced Thursday.

 AMC network agreed to pay a $104,000 fine for improper use of the signal in an episode of its most popular show, “The Walking Dead,” in February, the FCC said.